Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: The Hamiltonian models

-(V) Any gauge operator can be obtained as a product of vertex and edge gauge spikes. \end{lemma} \begin{proof} The only non-elementary point is commutation of $U_{\sigma(t)}^g$ and $U_t^e$.
-But this follows from the definition of the group of gauge \op s as a semidirect product and the defining automorphism \eqref{bullet}. \end{proof}
+(V) Moreover, any gauge operator can be obtained as a product of vertex and edge gauge spikes. \end{lemma} \begin{proof} This all follows immediately from the definition of the group of gauge \op s as a semidirect product {in \S\ref{2gaugetrans}.
+Equations \eqref{bullet} and \eqref{semidef} translate exacty to the formulae in the lemma.} \end{proof} \begin{remark} {Note that (I--IV) also hold for the associated operators $\widehat{ U_v^g}, \widehat{ U_t^e}\colon \mathcal{H}(M,L,\mathcal{G})\to \mathcal{H}(M,L,\mathcal{G})$, since they are constructed from a representation of the group ${\cal T}(M,L,{\Gc})$ on the Hilbert space $\mathcal{H}(M,L,\mathcal{G})$.} \end{remark}